centic9/jgit-cookbook/README.md

 This project tries to provide a collection of ready-to-run snippets which try to augment the existing [JavaDoc](http://download.eclipse.org/jgit/docs/latest/apidocs/) and the [User Guide](http://wiki.eclipse.org/JGit/User_Guide)

+*Note: Please use sites such as http://stackoverflow.com for general questions about JGit usage, not issues in this project.
+Issues should be used for problems with snippets and suggestions of missing snippets.
+Snippets from good answers on stackoverflow can then be included here, naturally.*

 #### Getting started

 ##### Grab it